zpoint/CPython-Internals/Interpreter/pyobject/pyobject.md

 # memory layout

-this is the layout of **PyObject**, it's the basic part of every other python type
+this is the layout of **PyObject**, it's the basic part of every other python object

 every object in python can be cast to **PyObject**, i.e, list, tuple and etc